DFE-Digital/accessibility-issues-statements/README.md

-# Design Manual
+# Accessibility issues and statements service

-This is the Department for Education Design Manual
+This is the Department for Education Accessibility issues and statements service

 ## Contributing
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how you can contribute to this project.